 Learn how to find balance between your brain hemispheres Early in my engineering career, I never questioned whether I should use facts vs feelings for

-Why smart people struggle in leadership positions You sensed it for some time.
-You know technically what is the right answer.
-And it’s not enough.
-You sense that
+Why smart people struggle in leadership positions & why technical experts need people skills You sensed it for some time.
+You know technically what is the

 Tone at the Top Matters: What Tone Are You Setting?
 As a manager, what you say and how you say it drastically affects your team.